javaflavor/hotrod-server-tasks/README.md

 # hotrod-server-tasks

-JDG7 has a remote task execution from Hot Rod clients.
+JDG7 has a new feature called remote task execution from Hot Rod clients.
 This module contains two deployable ServerTask implementations.

 * manage-cache-task
 * list-cache-task